How does the Tool Library Work?

 Does every donated tool end up in the Tool Library's inventory?

 While we make every attempt to maintain and keep tools, occasionally our inventory is overloaded with a certain type of tool; therefore, please be aware that while we really appreciate (and survive on) donations, your specific tool may not be kept in inventory indefinitely.
-Tools removed from inventory might be donated to another nonprofit organization or might be sold to cover operating costs or provide high-demand tools.
+Tools removed from inventory might be sold to help cover operating costs, bartered for high-demand items, properly recycled or upcycled (if in disrepair), or donated to another nonprofit organization.

 Can I donate lumber or hardware?